401-advanced-javascript-tia/reading-notes/class-10.md

   - Will run either way, whether try block succeeded or failed
 - Pg 484 for **debugging tips** and **common errors**

+### Helpful hints

+- If getting the error about missing curly bracket, put one at the bottom and then go up to find it's partner, to find the place youre really missing the curly bracket

+- *NaN* - keep tracing code back until you find where its undefined

 [Back to Home](README.md)